buildingSMART/BCF-XML/Documentation/README.md

 ![Adjustment of view on different ratio display](Graphics/RatioAdjustment.png)

 Due to incomplete specifications in previous versions, `FieldOfView` and `ViewToWorldScale` were interpreted differently across the various implementers; to mitigate the impact of this differences, when converting legacy BCF files lacking the `AspectRatio` field, the default of `1.0` shall be used and thereafter `FieldOfView` and `ViewToWorldScale` shall be interpreted according to the current specifications.

-Exact reproduction of the optional `NearPlane` parameter is not enforced in this version.

 ### Lines (optional)
 Lines can be used to add markup in 3D.
 Each line is defined by three dimensional Start Point and End Point.
 Lines that have the same start and end points are to be considered points and may be displayed accordingly.